-Joseph Glauber currently serves as Chief Economist at the Department of Agriculture (USDA).
+Robert Johansson serves as Acting Chief Economist at the Department of Agriculture (USDA).
 He has served in this role since July 2015.
 As Chief Economist, he is responsible for the Department's agricultural forecasts and projections and for advising the Secretary of Agriculture on economic implications of alternative programs, regulations, and legislative proposals.
-He is responsible for the Office of the Chief Economist, the World Agricultural Outlook Board, the Office of Risk Assessment and Cost-Benefit analysis, the Global Change Program Office, the Office of Environmental Markets, and the Office of Energy Policy and New Uses.
-He also serves as Chairman of the Board of Directors of the Federal Crop Insurance Corporation.
+He is responsible for the Office of the Chief Economist, the World Agricultural Outlook Board, the Office of Risk Assessment and Cost-Benefit analysis, the Global Change Program Office, the Office of Environmental Markets, and the Office of Energy Policy and New Uses, and the Office of Pesticide Management Policy.